EndPointCorp/end-point-blog/2020/09/17/an-introduction-to-automated-testing-for-web-applications-by-example-with-symfony.html.md

 OK (8 tests, 9 assertions)
 ```

 And this is where us giving those really long and detailed names to the test methods pays off.
-Now running a test suite results in output that reads in plain english and serves as a specification of sorts on how a given class works.
+Now running a test suite results in output that reads in plain English and serves as a specification of sorts on how a given class works.
 Fulfilling the automated tests suite's secondary objective of serving as live documentation for the system.

 ### Other interesting details

-Now that we've disccussed my thought process for writing this first unit test, the rest of the `build` unit tests should be pretty self explanatory.
+Now that we've discussed my thought process for writing this first unit test, the rest of the `build` unit tests should be pretty self explanatory.
 They all follow the same pattern, the only difference is the Arrange and Assert parts, which change according to what the particular tests's purpose is.

-For instance, notice how the `testBuildCapitalizesTheGivenCityParameter` test passes the `build` function `'my city'` as the value for the city paramenter.
+For instance, notice how the `testBuildCapitalizesTheGivenCityParameter` test passes the `build` function `'my city'` as the value for the city parameter.
 Then, it asserts that the return object's property was set to `My City`.
 Thus, assuring that the `$city = ucwords($city);` line in the `build` method's implementation is working properly.
 If somebody changes this by mistake, the test will break and let them know that they have to fix it.

 Another interesting test case is this one: `testBuildSetsTheCurrentMomentAsTheCreatedField`.
 Here, we need to assert that the `WeatherQuery` object returned by the `build` method has its "created" field set to the current moment in time.
 However, timestamps are so precise, that one obtained before calling the method, and one obtained inside it, are different.
 We still need to assert equality though.
 So, to deal with that, we use this variation of the `assertEquals` assertion: